PythWare/Katsuki-Engine/README.md

 A new change for Katsuki Engine is the taildata approach, files no longer unpack with taildata (similar to my Conception Engine).
 Instead, taildata is added to a json generated during unpacking.
 Don't you fucking delete the json generated, it's used for the Mod Manager for mod applying/disabling.

+Make sure to read the entire readme along with KE_Guide.txt if you intend to mod the AOT games.
+Also, do a new unpack for the game you intend to mod since the file unpacking has changed.
+If all you want to do is apply mods you downloaded from nexus, you don't need to unpack the games.
+Unpacking the games is only for people that want to mod the game.

 <img width="796" height="920" alt="aot1" src="https://github.com/user-attachments/assets/a6091c25-ffdd-4e75-a6c9-2ea8f861182c" />

 <img width="800" height="944" alt="aot2" src="https://github.com/user-attachments/assets/334f63e6-879c-4b05-ae3e-8404fee9053f" />